-• Named one of the top-10 recruiters in the ACC in 2013 by Rivals.com.
+• Named one of the top-10 recruiters in the ACC in 2013 by Rivals.

 • His defensive ends were a big reason Clemson led the nation in tackles for loss (122) in 2013.

-• Coached first-team All-America defensive end and Ted Hendricks Award finalist Vic Beasley, who had 23 tackles for loss and an ACC-high 13 sacks, in 2013.
+• Coached Beasley, a first-team All-American and Hendricks Award finalist, who had 23 tackles for loss and an ACC-high 13 sacks, in 2013.

 • Beasley was a seldom-used backup in 2011, but became one of the top defensive ends in the ACC in terms of sacks in 2012.
 Beasley had eight sacks, fourth-most in the ACC, in only 288 snaps.

 • In 2011, he coached second-team All-American and First-Team All-ACC defensive end Andre Branch, who led the ACC with 17 tackles for loss and 10.5 sacks.
-Branch was also one of six finalists for the Ted Hendricks Award.
+Branch was also a finalist for the Hendricks Award.

 • Returned to Clemson after spending three years (2008-10) at Duke.